 Descending from the hill of the Convent and Castle, you’ll find yourself in Tomar’s enchanting historic center.
 This well-preserved town center is a delight to explore, with its narrow cobblestone streets, traditional Portuguese houses, and charming squares.

 The square is also home to the old Town Hall, now a tourist office, and several cafés where you can enjoy a coffee while people-watching.
-Might we recommend the Taverna Antiqua for an authentic medieval experience.
+We recommend the Taverna Antiqua for an authentic medieval experience.
+The food is quite good and the mead is great!
+And you can dine by candlelight!

 Make sure you look out for…